ACM40960/project-Ellen_Bennett/README.md

 ## Running Code

+There are essentially three sections to this paper:
+1. Run each simulation method.
+2. Compare convergences.
+3. Compare computational times of best methods.

 **Note:** There is no external data sources required for this project.
 All data is generated using random number generators in Mathematica and R.